Top tip 💡

 Do I qualify for the counselling service?

-- The individual has experience of HBA or be at risk of HBA.
+- Have experience of or be at risk of Honour Based Abuse

-- The individual is over 18 years old.
+- Be female and over 18 years old

-- The individual must not be in immediate or ongoing danger, and must not be living with a perpetrator
+- Not be in immediate danger or living with a perpetrator

-- The individual is mentally and emotionally able to engage in the counselling process.
+- Be mentally and emotionally able to engage in counselling

 How do I sign up for the counselling service?